FedML-AI/FedML/fedml_experiments/standalone/hierarchical_fl/README.md

 ### Parameter
 'run_standalone_pytorch.sh' takes as input the same 10 parameters as 'fedml_experiments/standalone/fedavg' does as well as 5 additional group-related parameters at the end.
 ```
---group_method : how nodes should be grouped
+--group_method : how clients should be grouped
 --group_num : the number of groups
 --global_comm_round : the number of global communications
 --group_comm_round : the number of group communications within a global communication interval